Rockyhermit/Real-Time-Human-Detection/README.md

 With video recording capabilities and object detection, a real-time human detection system using YOLOv8 for live webcam feed analysis.
 This project can be used for surveillance, security, or crowd-monitoring applications.

 ## Features
-__Real-Time Object Detection:__ Utilizes the YOLOv8 model to detect humans from a real-time webcam feed.
+<u>Real-Time Object Detection:</u> Utilizes the YOLOv8 model to detect humans from a real-time webcam feed.

-**Recording Capabilities:** Automatically starts/stops recording when human presence is detected.
+<u>Recording Capabilities:</u> Automatically starts/stops recording when human presence is detected.

-**Customizable Resolution:** Supports adjustable webcam resolution and frame settings.
+<u>Customizable Resolution:</u> Supports adjustable webcam resolution and frame settings.

-**Detection Zone:** Optionally, set up a polygon detection zone to monitor specific areas.
+<u>Detection Zone:</u> Optionally, set up a polygon detection zone to monitor specific areas.

-**Audio Alert:** Plays a sound when a human is detected (configurable to a custom sound file).
+<u>Audio Alert:</u> Plays a sound when a human is detected (configurable to a custom sound file).

-**Date & Time Overlay:** Displays current date and time on the video feed.
+<u>Date & Time Overlay:</u> Displays current date and time on the video feed.

-**Full-Screen Display:** Full-screen window for a more immersive experience.
+<u>Full-Screen Display:</u> Full-screen window for a more immersive experience.

-**Export Video:** Saves recorded footage in .avi format to a specified folder.
+<u>Export Video:</u> Saves recorded footage in .avi format to a specified folder.

 ## Prerequisites
 Before you begin, ensure you have the following installed the requirements.txt (Preferably in a new virtual environment)